WhiteCrow Walking

 The play Gem Of The Ocean is over, as is the dinner that was at Alexcia and Paul's, eight miles away from Joppa Lane,where I reside for another month.
 Funny how life pulls some strings together, and unties others.
 These are tender times I wouldn't trade for the world.
 In some ways it is dying off and seeing how the living take our place after we are gone.
 I find it a kindness to see Alexcia happy; to see her new life sitting around glasses of wine and the good clatter of people eating through smiles, and our dogs peaceful and tired on the floor.
 In a week she will be legally married to Paul.
 Saturday.

 After Saturday I alone am WhiteCrow again.
-In a month I head east with boxes that will be the unfinished book under one arm.
-Alexcia tells me that her father forbids me to take my log cabin that I constructed, and built his barn to pay for the materials; forbidden to even step on his land to see it.
-I wonder who is the Jehovah Witness elder and who is the prodigal son.
+In a month I head east with a box that will be the unfinished book under one arm.
+Alexcia tells me that her father forbids me to take my log cabin that I constructed, then I helped built his barn to work off the materials; forbidden am I to even step onto his land to see it.
+I wonder who is the elder and who is the prodigal son.
 Sometimes we all fall down.
 Three winters have come and gone.
 Some winters never leave even when the snow goes under ground.

 It is good to see Alexcia, and the dogs we shared.
 The dogs have grown plump living away from the running fields of New England.
 There are days I think of dating again, but I know this is the time to be quiet inside, and listen.
 For three years I walked across America, talking to the earth and the wind to keep silence at bay.
 Now I am in the company of people from time to time, and I just try to keep my mouth still.
 Spring is kind.
 Under an open window I lie in my tent and hear what was.
 There are always things to miss, simple things like the one room log cabin and the sound of rain talking on the porch, the smell of deer stepping on swamp cabbage.
 Everything is different now.